cocodrilodog/tools-motion-kit/docs/LifeCycle.md

 ### C#
 #### `owner` and `reuseID`
 In the code below, the `owner` is the `m_Ball` and the `reuseID` is `"Position"`.
 In order to move the ball many times you may want to create only one `Motion3D` and reuse it as much as possible instead of creating a new one each time.
-So if you write the code below in different places of your script with different `Vector3` values and durations, you can rest asured that the same `Motion3D` object will be used for all the position animations as long as you use the same `owner` and `reuseID`.
+So if the code below is excecuted several times in your script with different `Vector3` values and durations, you can rest assured that the same `Motion3D` object will be used for all the position animations as long as you use the same `owner` and `reuseID`.
 ```
 MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)
 	.Play(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2);